mklinik/dauntless-loadout-optimizer/README.md

     after required:
     def:1

-- Give up 1 WildFrenzy for +3 Conditioning and +6 Medic
+- Has only +3 WildFrenzy in favour of +3 Conditioning and +6 Medic
-- has two free def slots, allows +6 Fortress for ultimate survivability or +6 any elemental defense (Fireproof, Insulated, etc)
+- has two free def slots, allows +6 Fortress for even more survivability or +6 any elemental defense (Fireproof, Insulated, etc)
 - Must use Boreus blades or pike (Conditioning, pow, def)
 - Can use Shrike blades or pike (Conditioning, tec, mob) in exchange for 1 Rage